aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/working-with-nodes-in-ruby/_index.md

 ﻿---
-title: Working With Nodes in Ruby – Aspose.Words for Java
+title: Working With Nodes in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Working With Nodes in Ruby
 linktitle: Working With Nodes in Ruby
 description: "Working With Document Nodes using Ruby."